thephpleague/commonmark/UPGRADE.md

 **Note:** This file has been deprecated.
 Future upgrade instructions can be found on our website: <https://commonmark.thephpleague.com/releases>

+## UNRELEASED

+### More Delimiter Changes

+The `Delimiter` class is now `final`.
+Due to how the class methods are very specific to how the (unstable) spec defines how to parse delimiters, we will not support custom delimiter sub-classes in the near future.

 ## 1.0.0-beta2

 ### Delimiter Processing